cbonoz/did23/README.md

 ## Challenges we ran into:

-Verifiable Credential Issuance: It's critical that only legitimate businesses and individuals can register under a verified handle - this prompted creating a separate admin/issuer portal and due dilligence process managed with Onyx server side in order to prevent illegal claiming of profiles.
+Verifiable Credential Issuance: It's critical that only legitimate businesses and individuals can register under a verified handle - this prompted creating a separate admin/issuer portal and due dilligence process managed with Trinsic server side in order to prevent illegal claiming of profiles.
 The issued handle is embedded in the VC metadata and is cross checked and time of account claiming.

 User Authentication/Verification: Implementing secure user authentication processes, especially for admin functions, required a high level of attention to detail to prevent unauthorized access.

 Hackathon Time Constraints: As a prototype developed for a hackathon, there were time constraints that limited the depth of development and testing.
 This posed challenges in ensuring the platform's robustness.

-## Accomplishments that we're proud of:

-## What we learned:

 ### Screenshots